gargousa/ttb-label-verifier/README.md

 ## Deployment

-This application is deployed on Render for ease of evaluation.

-All OCR and validation logic runs locally within the application process and does not require outbound network access.
-This allows the solution to be deployed in restricted environments where outbound traffic is blocked.

-Note: The free-tier deployment may incur a 30–60 second cold start after inactivity.
+The app is deployed on Render for evaluation.
+OCR and validation run locally in the app process, so the solution does not depend on outbound network access.
+The free-tier deployment may incur a 30–60 second cold start after inactivity.

 ## UI Endpoints